marimeireles/woman-non-binary-man-in-oss/README.md

 # Women, non-binary and men in OSS communities

-As a contributor to the Diversity team of Mozilla I made an analysis about how OSS users are engaged with their community.
-I've dedicated special attention to women and their relation to the community.
-The data was extracted from Github's Open Source survey from 2017.

-## Absolute Numbers

-Women participate in OSS communities at a much lower rate than men.
-Seeing this extremely discrepant data motivated me to run this small research.
+The analysis was conducted by examining the data collected from the GitHub Open Source survey, which included responses from contributors to various OSS communities.
+The survey captured information on demographics, engagement levels, and experiences of individuals involved in OSS projects.
+In particular, I analyzed the data pertaining to gender dynamics among contributors, including women, non-binary, and men.

 **Participation by gender**
 ![Paticipation by gender](/graphs/participation_by_gender.png)

-From 3551 people that declared their gender identity in the questionnaire, 3387 were men (95.4%), 125 were women (3.52%) and 39 were non-binary (1.08%).
-I did not find good sources on what's the percentage of people who identify as non-binary in the world, because most demographic censuses don't even consider the existance of non-binary people.
-But the percentages of women and men in the world are [about the same](https://data.worldbank.org/indicator/SP.POP.TOTL.FE.ZS).

-Which brings the question: why are there so few women in OSS?
+The data obtained from the analysis revealed a significant gender disparity in OSS communities.
+Out of the 3,551 respondents who declared their gender identity in the questionnaire, a vast majority, 3,387 (95.4%), identified as men, while only 125 (3.52%) identified as women, and 39 (1.08%) identified as non-binary.

+To gain a deeper understanding of the engagement levels of women in OSS communities, I first examined the various types of participation reported in the survey data.

 ## Participation Type

-First, I looked at the different types of participation reported on the survey.
-Check the alternatives:

 * Follow updates and discussions of open source projects;
 * Use open source applications;